M-to-N Backdoor Paradigm: A Multi-Trigger and Multi-Target Attack to Deep Learning Models: Related Work

 \subsubsection{Input-Based Defenses}

 The input-based defenses aim to prevent backdoor attacks by recognizing the poisoned inputs during either the training or testing process.
-Tran~\etal~\cite{tran2018spectral} proposed the first input-based backdoor defense by detecting the poisoned images in the training process.
-It distinguishes the poisoned images from the clean images using the spectrum of the covariance, and the authors in~\cite{hayase2020spectre} improved it by applying a robust covariance estimation method.
-Recently, the saliency map has become a popular tool for analyzing the triggers' effects on the behavior of DNN models~\cite{li2021invisible,nguyen2021wanet,nguyen2020input}.
-For example, SentiNet~\cite{chou2020sentinet} and Februus~\cite{doan2020februus} use the saliency map generated by Grad-CAM~\cite{selvaraju2017grad} to locate the potential regions that may contain triggers.
-These defenses rely on the full access to the model training process.
+Tran~\etal~\cite{tran2018spectral,hayase2020spectre} proposed to use the spectrum of the covariance to distinguish the poisoned images from the clean images.
+SentiNet~\cite{chou2020sentinet} uses the popular tool ``saliency map'' to locate the potential regions that may contain triggers.
+These defenses relied on full access to the model training process.
+Additionally, differences in feature similarity~\cite{jebreel2023defending} or learning rates between clean and poisoned samples are also used to filter malicious samples in the training set.

 Some other input-based defenses aim to detect the poisoned inputs during the testing process.
 Gao~\etal~\cite{gao2019strip} proposed an input-based defense called STRIP that can filter the poisoned inputs from the clean inputs.
-It is based on the insight that the predictions of perturbed clean inputs are random, whereas the predictions of poisoned inputs are fixed.
-Similarly, some other techniques, such as model uncertainty~\cite{subedar2019deep} and privacy-based outlier detection~\cite{du2019robust}, are also used to distinguish the poisoned inputs from clean inputs.
-Only the inputs certified as clean inputs can be fed into the models, preventing the triggers in the poisoned inputs from activating the backdoors.
+It was proposed based on the insight that the predictions of perturbed clean inputs are random, whereas the predictions of poisoned inputs are fixed.
+Li~\etal~\cite{guo2023scale,xie2023badexpert} filtered malicious testing samples by analyzing their prediction consistency during the modification of the inputs and models process.
+Only the inputs certified as clean inputs can be fed into the models, preventing the poisoned inputs from activating the backdoors.